-I am a PhD student at Harvard University, advised by Prof. Todd Zickler.
+I am a final-year Ph.D. candidate at Harvard University, advised by Prof. Todd Zickler.

 I also work closely with Prof. Ko Nishino and have spent two wonderful summers in Kyoto.